SeismicData/ASDF_definition/technical_details.rst

 Data Streaming
 ^^^^^^^^^^^^^^

-SDF is well suited for the distribution and exchange of very large waveform data sets.
+ASDF is well suited for the distribution and exchange of very large waveform data sets.
 In order for data centers being able to support this pattern in a reasonable manner the format needs to be streamable meaning it has to be possible to create parts of the file, send them and in the meantime create the